Ryagg/st-archive/README.md

 ![Database Schema](images/readme/db-scheme.png)
 The project uses 4 collections which are stored in MongoDB.

 -   The **users** collection stores the username, password and email to enable the user to create an account with a profile page and - as a future feature - to be notified when new books are added to a series from his favourites list.
-Books that have been added to either the favourites list or the wish list, and series that have been added to the favourites list, and all reviews written by the user are also stored.
+Books that have been added to either the favourites list or the wish list and series that have been added to the favourites list, books that have been marked as finished and all reviews by the user are also stored.
 Furthermore, information about whether a user is also an admin are stored.

 -   The **series** collection stores the name and the code (e.g. 'DSC' for 'Discovery') for each series.
 It also stores information about whether the series has ended.